About? About what?

 Dreaming, after all, is a form of planning.

 Welcome to our Classroom Blog!
-This will be my fifth year using a blog in the classroom.
+I have been running a classroom blog since 2007.
 Each year results in a bigger, more comprehensive site… There are things we add, things we change, and things we remove.
 If you have ideas, let us know!!!

 Please know your questions, comments and concerns are always welcome – the BEST way to contact me is through email — firstname.lastname@example.org.
 You can also call my voice mail at 508-548-0220 X204, or send a note into school.
 I look forward to opening the lines of communication between home and school, for the benefit of our children.